Cozy Peach Kitchen

 Recipe features

-• Ready in just 20 minutes and even quicker with store bought balsamic reduction
+• Quick and easy: The beauty of peach caprese salad is that it's ready in just 20 minutes and can be made even mroe quickly with store bought balsamic reduction.

 Labeled ingredients used to make peach caprese salad.

-• Peaches.
-I prefer yellow flesh peaches but white flesh also works.
+• Peaches: I prefer yellow flesh peaches but white flesh also works.
 Leaving the skin on adds a nice texture to an otherwise soft dish, but you can peel them if you prefer.
+Peaches are sold as either freestone or clingstone, which means that the flesh of the peach either sticks to the pin or doesn't.
+Either variety works in peach caprese salad, though freestone peaches are easier to prep.

 • Tomatoes: This salad was made for big, juicy heirloom tomatoes, but any slicing tomato will work.
 Make sure that it's ripe for the best flavor and quality!

 • Arugula adds a pop of spice.
-If you don't like arugula, try using a blend of spinach and romaine or admit the omit altogether.
+If you don't like arugula, try using a blend of spinach and romaine or admit greens altogether.

 • Basil.
 You can't make caprese without fresh basil.
 This is a great way to use up basil from your thriving summer basil plant (or a great excuse to buy a basil plant!).